Tooth Implant Dentistry in Florissant

 Dental implant surgery should not be regarded lightly.
 If you are considering implant dentistry, you’ll want to be certain you have chosen an experienced dental implant dentist who will give you the best dental care possible.
 At Koch Park Dental in Florissant, we are committed to ensuring that our patients receive the most compassionate gentle treatment while utilizing the most up-to-date dental technology equipment, research, and knowledge.

-Dr. Buchheit has placed thousands of dental implants and has the experience to ensure that your dental implants are healthy, functional, beautiful and will serve you successfully for the rest of your life.
+Dr. Buchheit has both placed and restored thousands of dental implants and has the experience to ensure that your dental implants are healthy, functional, beautiful and will serve you successfully for the rest of your life.
 At Koch Park Dental, we use the most recent state-of-the-art dental technology and dental procedures including an intraoral camera, digital x-rays, and Perio Protect.
 We are prepared to give you the most up-to-date implant dentistry treatment available today in the St Louis area.

 Often different dental specialists perform the various stages of the implant dentistry process.
 A patient will have to consult with different dentists and travel to different locations in order to complete their dental implant treatment.
 This can be inconvenient and possibly result in communication breakdowns between dentists.
 Koch Park Dental places both the dental implants and the attached restorations so that all treatment is done in our office from diagnosis to placement to restoration.
 Not only is this very convenient for our patients, it also provides continuity of care since you’ll be working with Dr. Buchheit for all phases of your dental implant treatment.